jangler/lgbtasm/README.md

 the good:

-- converts single instructions to machine code
+- converts instructions to machine code

 the bad: